Learn about our scheduling system by clicking the links to the right if you're on a desktop or below if you're on a mobile device.

 Every person who uses your scheduling system is a user; each user registers an account using their email address and password.
 People should not share accounts: Access logs are not nearly as functional when people share accounts, also it is a violation of US HIPAA and national and international privacy acts.
 HIPAA regulation is enforceable for Agencies providing services to healthcare providers who may store patient healthcare information in Aqua Schedules.

-There are three major roles in Aqua Schedules; agency personnel [note: earlier you state that everyone is a user], interpreters, and requesters (people requesting interpreters).
+There are three major roles in Aqua Schedules; agency personnel, interpreters, and requesters (people requesting interpreters).
 If someone has more then one role then they will need multiple email addresses.

 Agency users must authorize all people accessing your scheduling system; we require this to protect your information.
 To authorize someone who has registered simply grant them the appropriate role: for more information; User Roles.